Nova Kakhovka River Port

-Nova Kakhovka River Port is an enterprise in the field of river transport.
-It is located on the Dnipro in Tavriisk (Nova Kakhovka), Kherson Oblast, Ukraine.
+Nova Kakhovka River Port is in Tavriisk, a town on the eastern side of Nova Kakhovka, in Kherson Oblast, Ukraine.
+The port is on the left bank of the Dnipro river, at the south-western end of the Kakhovka Reservoir, adjacent to Kakhovka Dam.
+The port is in a basin at the upstream end of the shipping lock that passes through the dam.
+The port opened in 1962.

 The duration of navigation is just 270 days a year due to ice in mid-December that generally thaws by mid-March.
 All types of river vessels and river-sea vessels are accepted.
 The port provides services for the transportation of bulk mineral cargo, construction cargo, and weighing of goods.
 It is also possible to store cargo, taking into account the movement of the warehouse.
 The total area of open warehouses is 61.5 thousand м².

+The North Crimean Canal starts within the basin, near the port.